 - Develop educational and communication skills

 - Participate in the weekly Science Literacy Teaching Journal Club to learn more about scientific teaching and evidence-based pedagogy

-See the Application section to see a list of activities in which previous fellows and scholars have participated.
+See the Application (Why Apply) section to see a list of activities in which previous fellows and scholars have participated.